 Director of Agriculture

-Richard Fordyce, a fourth-generation Missouri farmer from Bethany, MO, was named Director of the Missouri Department of Agriculture in December 2013 by Governor Jay Nixon.
-Fordyce has held leadership roles in agriculture on the local, state and national levels for more than 20 years and has worked his entire life to move the agriculture industry to new heights.
+Chris Chinn, a fifth generation Missouri farmer from Clarence, was named Director of the Missouri Department of Agriculture in January 2017.
+Director Chinn has held leadership positions in agriculture on the local, state and national level for more than 15 years, working to move the state’s agriculture industry forward.

-Director Fordyce currently serves as the chairman of the International Trade & Policy Committee for the National Association of State Departments of Agriculture (NASDA), which represents the departments of agriculture in all 50 states.
-He is a member of the Missouri Agricultural Foundation Board, Missouri State Fair Commission, Missouri Wine & Grape Board, Missouri Development Finance Board and Missouri Agricultural and Small Business Development Authority Board of Directors.
-He was also appointed by the U.S. Secretary of Agriculture to serve as one of the Missouri directors on the United Soybean Board.
+Chinn is a member of the National Association of State Departments of Agriculture (NASDA), which represents the departments of agriculture in all 50 states.
+She is a member of the Missouri State Fair Commission, Missouri Wine & Grape Board, Missouri Development Finance Board and Missouri Agricultural and Small Business Development Authority Board of Directors.